This topic describes how to check and edit the NATS Server IP / Hostname.

 From the main "Devices" list, click on the processing blade label (to open the "Device Details" as described earlier).

-1. Enter the new IP address or hostname you wish to use (for the DNS lookup).
+Use the first field to enter the new IP address or hostname you wish to use (for the DNS lookup).